Munaaf786/CoWINDashboard/README.md

 <br/>

-**The following instructions are required for the tests to pass**

-- Wrap the Loader component with an HTML container element and add the `data-testid` attribute value as `loader` to it
+- Loader is wrapped with a container and has `data-testid="loader"`:

   ```jsx
   <div data-testid="loader">